-Christopher Mews, the secretary of Merchant Funds Management Pty Ltd (the investment manager for Merchant Opportunities Fund) is also a non-executive director of Kontrarian Resource Fund, Velpic Limited and Stack A JV Pty Ltd. The Fund has an investment in Kontrarian Resource Fund and Velpic Limited.
-The Fund previously had an investment in Stack A JV Pty Ltd, this investment was sold in the 2019 financial year.
+Christopher Mews, the secretary of Merchant Funds Management Pty Ltd (the investment manager for Merchant Opportunities Fund) is also a non-executive director of Kontrarian Resource Fund, Cycliq Group Limited and AusCann Group Holdings Limited.
+The Fund has an investment in Kontrarian Resource Fund, Cycliq Group Limited and AusCann Group Holdings Limited.